fboucquez/symbol-bootstrap/docs/updateVotingKeys.md

                                          endpoint.
 If not provided, the bootstrap known epoch is used.

 DESCRIPTION
-  Voting file update:
-  - If the node's current voting file has an end epoch close to the current epoch ("close to expiring") this command creates a new 'private_key_treeX.dat' that continues the current file.
+  If the node's current voting file has an end epoch close to the current network epoch, this command will create a new 'private_key_treeX.dat' that continues the current file.

-  - By default, "Close to expiring" happens the voting file in the .
-By default, bootstrap will allow creating new files once the current file reaches its last month.
+  By default, bootstrap creates a new voting file once the current file reaches its last month.
+The current network epoch is resolved from the network or you can provide it with the `finalizationEpoch` param.
-  - The current finalization epoch that defines if the file is close to expiration can be passed as parameter.
-  Otherwise, bootstrap will try to resolve it from the network.

-  When a new voting file is created, bootstrap will advise running the link command again.
+  When a new voting file is created, Bootstrap will advise running the `link` command again.

 EXAMPLE
   $ symbol-bootstrap updateVotingKeys